All the Emirates flying with kids information in one place. Including:

 Fitting your baby car seat on board

-Emirates cabin crew will help you to fit your car seat according to the instructions on the label.
+Emirates cabin crew will help you to fit your car seat and adjust armrests -according to the instructions on the label.
 It must face the appropriate direction, and it must be secured using the lap seat belt.
 Car seats that need to be secured by a three‑point seat belt or shoulder harness cannot be used.

 Using a baby car seat on board